ldsands/UsefulCodeSnippets/other_software/bash.md

 ## Useful Bash/zsh Commands

-- restart your bash shell (or if you have zsh use the second line)
+- restart your bash or zsh shell
     - or it seem like you can just type in the other shell and then do the other shell again and it'll restart your shell, so if you start in zsh and want to restart it you can type in `bash` then type in `zsh` and that seems to restart the `zsh` shell

     ```sh
-    exec bash -l
-    exec zsh -l
+    exec "$SHELL"
     ```

+- To see all of the files in a directory you can use `ls` however if you also want to see the hidden files you need to use `ls -a`

 ### WSL Setup